pierreleripoll/mariaclaracastioni/content/1.spaces/Vingt-ans.md

     caption: Vingt ans 2023
   - src: /uploads/vingtans/06_IMG_7027.JPG
     caption: Vingt ans 2023
-  - src: /uploads/vingtans/07_IMG_7292.JPG
-    caption: Vingt ans 2023
   - src: /uploads/vingtans/08_IMG_8136.JPG
     caption: Vingt ans 2023
-description: >-
-  Vingt ans et le monde is a performance by Mathilde Monnier based on “Le poids du monde” by Peter Handke.
+description: Vingt ans et le monde is a performance by Mathilde Monnier based on “Le poids du monde” by Peter Handke.
 It's a piece that adapts to the particularities of non-theatrical spaces, where the audience can wander throughout the show.
 credits: |-